lbke/ssr-theory/readme.md

 ### The 4th dynamic rule of build-eligibility

-When you add a new article for your awesome blog, or someone signs up to your equally awesome SaaS product, you are making your build-time rendered website obsolete.
-You need a rebuild.
+When a write publishes a new article on blog, or someone signs up to a SaaS product, the build-time rendered website becomes obsolete.
+A rebuild is needed.

 Suppose that rendering time is constant for all requests, for the sake of simplicity.

-That rendering time must be smaller than the time between 2 changes of your list of articles, otherwise you will not have enough time to rebuild your website.
+That rendering time must be smaller than the time between 2 changes of the list of articles or the list of users, otherwise there is not enough time to rebuild the website.

 Examples:

-- the list of articles on your personal blog only evolves daily/weekly.
-A rebuild takes a few minutes => articles are eligible for build-time rendering
+- the list of articles on a personal blog only evolves daily/weekly.
+A rebuild takes a few minutes: articles are eligible for build-time rendering
-- the list of users on your brilliant SaaS product evolves a lot, you can get 10 new users a day (or more, who knows) => you are not eligible
+- the list of users on a SaaS product evolves a lot, you can get 10 new users a day (or more, who knows): private pages are not eligibilyou are not eligible

 ### Formally